Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 If a dose is not fully swallowed or vomiting occurs after taking a dose of EVRYSDI, another dose should not be administered to make up for the lost dose.
 The patient should wait until the next day to take the next dose at the regularly scheduled time.

-Preparation Of Oral Solution By Healthcare Provider
+Preparation Of Powder For Oral Solution By Healthcare Provider

 EVRYSDI powder must be constituted to the oral solution by a pharmacist or other healthcare provider prior to dispensing to the patient.